texdiaz/curriculum/03-javascript/1. Basic programming and devtools/2. Variables (var, const, let) + Variable typing + Operadores/README.md

 There are many operators in JavaScript.
 Every operator has a corresponding precedence number.
 The one with the larger number executes first.
 If the precedence is the same, the execution order is from left to right.

-Here’s an extract from the precedence table[precedence table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence):
+Here’s an extract from the [precedence table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence):

 ![operators_precedence](./operators_precedence.png)